trust-ai/SafeBench/docs/source/self_defined_scenario.md

 TBD

 ## Create Planning Agent

-There are two steps to create a new scenario since the scenario is a combination of static objects and dynamic actors.
+There are three steps to create a new scenario with static objects and dynamic actors.
+The first step is to define the route file, scenario type file, and scenario config file.
-The first step is to implement the scenario class, which create actors, define initial behavior of actors, and create static objects.
+The second step is to implement the scenario class, which create actors, define initial behavior of actors, and create static objects.
-The second step is to implement the scenario policy, which controls the behavior of the actors if necessary.
+The third step is to implement the scenario policy, which controls the behavior of the actors if necessary.

+### Step 1: Define Route and Scenario Config
+Firt, you should define the routes of the scenario in `safebench/scenario/scenario_data/route`.
+Then, you should define the combination of scenarios and route by writing a json file in `safebench/scenario/config/scenario_type`.
+Each item in this file represent a specific scenario.
+Finally, a configuration file of your scenario should be written in `safebench/scenario/config`.
+This file contains the configuration of the scenario, e.g., the number of actors, the number of time steps, the number of static objects, etc.

-### Step 1: Implement Scenario Class
+### Step 2: Implement Scenario Class
 All scenarios need to inherit the `BasicScenario` defined in `safebench/scenario/scenario_definition/base_scenario.py`.
 One scenario should create actors in the scenario and update the behavior of the actors at each time step.
 To create a new scenario policy, you need to inherit `BasePolicy` and implement the following 6 functions.